itai-sagi/gpt-auto-committer/readme.md

   - `<Jira_issue_ID>`: Optional Jira issue ID.
   - `--update-pr`: Flag to create or update a pull request.
   - `--force`: Flag to force push changes.
-  - --version=<version>: Optional flag to specify the version bump (e.g., --version=patch/minor/major).
+  - `--version=<version>`: Optional flag to specify the version bump (e.g., `--version=patch/minor/major`). if no version is supplied, it will default to `patch`
-  - --branch=<branch_name>: Optional flag to specify a new branch name.
+  - `--branch=<branch_name>`: Optional flag to specify a new branch name.
-  - If on head branch and a jira issue was supplied and no new branch was supplied, a branch will be created in the same name as the jira issue id.
+  - If on head branch and a jira issue was supplied and no new branch was supplied, a branch will be created as the name of the JIRA Issue.

 ### Bash Shortcut